Excel VBA ISERROR Function

 So, the result is FALSE now because the value in cell A1 is not the error value.

-So, first, we need to understand what are the error types and why they occur in excel worksheet.
+So, first, we need to understand the error types and why they occur in the Excel worksheet.
 Below are the detailed error values and explanations.

-- #DIV/0: This error occurs mainly because when we try to divide the number by zero.
+- #DIV/0: This error occurs when we try to divide the number by zero.
 This error is called “Division by Zero.”

-- #N/A: When you try to fetch the data from different tables, and if the no value found, then we will get this error, and this error is called “Not Available.”
+- #N/A: When you try to fetch the data from different tables, and if it finds no value, then we will get this error, which is called “Not Available.”

-- #NAME?: If excel not able to recognize the formula or name, then we will get this error.
+- #NAME?: If Excel cannot recognize the formula or name, we will get this error.

-- #NULL!: When you specify a space character in between the cell references instead of a comma.
+- #NULL!: When you specify space between the cell references instead of a comma.

 - #NUM!: The numerical value supplied to the data isn’t a valid one.